Arkounay/ux-media/README.md

 }
 ```

-You will need to configure your admin to use WebpackEncore so Symfony UX is taken into account, for example:
+If you're using WebpackEncore, you will need to configure your admin to use it so Symfony UX is taken into account, for example:
 ```php
 public function configureAssets(Assets $assets): Assets {